Abdulrehman-Baloch/Rent-Rides-App/README.md

 - Execute schema.sql to set up tables
 - Update database-config.properties with credentials

+### Run the Application
+- Run Main.java to start the JavaFX application

 ### License
 - This project is open-source and available for educational purposes.

-### Run the Application
-- Run Main.java to start the JavaFX application

-## License
-- This project is licensed under the MIT License